rukh-debug/vscode-github-rich-presence/README.md

 ## What is this?

-It is a server for [this github extension](https://marketplace.visualstudio.com/items?itemName=rubenkharel.github-vscode-richpresence) to work.
+It is a server for [this vscode extension](https://marketplace.visualstudio.com/items?itemName=rubenkharel.github-vscode-richpresence) to work.

 ## What it does?